 WREB cannot guarantee the availability of left-hand operatories.
 If the exam site host has left-hand operatories available, WREB will do its best to accommodate the request.

 Requests for special exam scheduling must be received in the WREB Office by no later than the Application Deadline for a given exam.
-Accommodation requests cannot be guaranteed due to a number of extenuating factors (e.g. volume of requests, number of days per exam type, etc.).
+Note that the first and last dates in the listed range might not be a Clinical examination day.
+Schedules are determined only after the Application Deadline has passed.
+Accommodation requests are not guaranteed due to a number of extenuating factors (e.g. number of clinical days per exam type, enrollment, volume of requests, etc.).
 All requests must be in writing (an email will suffice) and received prior to the exam’s Application Deadline in order to be considered.

 Hygiene Clinical Exams: